-If the system design requires an off-board video card, then the card must be placed in a backplane slot driven with PCI Express links from the BXT7059's first processor.
-This is an Aptio[®] 4.x BIOS limitation that may be corrected in future software revisions.
-Listed below are the acceptable BPC7041 backplane slots for use with an off-board video card:
+If the system design requires an off-board video card, then the card must be placed in a backplane slot driven with PCI Express links from the JXT6966's first processor.
+This is an Aptio® 4.x BIOS limitation that may be corrected in future software revisions.
+Listed below are the acceptable BPC7009 and BPC7041 backplane slots for use with an off-board video card:

-BPC7041 - Card slot PCIe6, PCIe7, PCIe8, PCIe9 or PCIe10
+BPC7009 - Card slot PCIe1, PCIe2 or PCIe3 BPC7041 - Card slot PCIe6, PCIe7, PCIe8, PCIe9 or PCIe10